Request a call

 A progressive web app (PWA) is a website that looks and behaves like a mobile app.
 PWAs are made to make use of the built-in capabilities of mobile devices without requiring the user to go to an app store, buy something, and download the program locally.
 An alternative is a PWA, which can be quickly found with a search engine query and viewed using a browser, but their level of functionality is much lower.

-What is a Single-Page App?
+What is a Single-page App?

-What is a Multi-Page App?
+What is a Multi-page App?

 Multi-page applications are typical web applications that, whenever a user interacts with the app, reload the entire page and display a new one.